cappelletto/videostrip/CONTRIBUTING.md

 * C++17 or later
 * Prefer smart pointers, and std::optional over raw pointers.
 * Prefer clang-format with the project’s style file (.clang-format).
+* Use clang-tidy for static analysis and linting.
+A `.clang-tidy` configuration is provided to standardize checks.
 * Add Doxygen-style comments for public headers.

 4. **Add tests!**